Major nor'easter to affect northeastern U.S.

 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-AREA BY WED MORNING.
-A RIDGE OF HIGH PRESSURE WILL BUILD OVER
+- SynopsisA RIDGE OF HIGH PRESSURE WILL CONTINUE TO BUILD OVER THE EASTERN

-Thursday: SE wind 15 to 20 kt.
+- Wednesday Night SE wind 15 to 20 kt.
 Rain.
+The rain could be heavy at times.
 Seas 3 to 4 ft.

-Friday: SE wind around 20 kt.
+- Thursday SE wind 10 to 15 kt.
 Rain likely.
-Seas around 4 ft.
+Seas 2 to 3 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.